 Most people who are employed or self-employed have to pay National Insurance contributions.
 Many people who aren’t working and on benefits can get National Insurance credits.
 Both contributions and credits can help you qualify for a State Pension and other benefits that are based on National Insurance contributions.

 Benefits that don’t depend on National Insurance contributions

 There are some benefits that aren't based on NI contributions.
 The most important of these benefits for people who are ill or disabled are:

 National Insurance credits

-- have been unemployed or off work due to health reasons, for example while you’re getting Employment and Support Allowance
+- you have been unemployed or off work due to health reasons, for example while you’re getting Employment and Support Allowance

-- are getting Carer’s Allowance or Child Benefit
+- you're getting Carer’s Allowance

 GOV.uk – National Insurance